 - The quantity and price of each service/product.

 What’s more, you should also show the total value that you are charging on your bill.
-If you are registered for VAT, you should also be charging VAT and showing this clearly on your contractor invoices.
+If you’re registered for VAT, you should also be charging VAT and showing this clearly on your contractor invoices.
 Please see later in the guide for how to set your contractor bill out in terms of adding VAT.

 Contractor billing / format

 Let’s now take a look at a contractor billing format when you create invoice for contract work.
-Therefore, when you issue an invoice to a company, let’s research what this will include from a contractor limited company who is VAT registered.
+Therefore, when you issue an invoice to a company, let’s research what this’ll include from a contractor limited company who is VAT registered.
 After we have explained the contractor invoice format (UK), we’ll next look at a sample invoice for contract work.

 What is on an invoice for contractors?